unioslo/cerebrum/doc/adserver/ADserver-install.rst

   Administrative Template -> System -> Ctrl+Alt+Del Options ->
   Remove Change Password should be disabled.

-* Create an OU matching the AD_DO_NOT_TOUCH value in cerebrum, default value is 'Cerebrum_dont_touch'.
+* Create OUs matching the AD_OU values in cerebrum for deleted objects, groups, user and so on.

-* Create an OU matching the AD_LOST_AND_FOUND value in cerebrum, default value is 'lost-n-found'.
-This is the place where deleted objects is placed if syncronization is run without the delete option.

 * Remember to configure the firewall and accept communication through port 8000, or the port specified by the PORT variable.